 Is there any way to migrate without third-party tools?

 Not at the moment.
-If you have a small or not customized environment, you can save the .mpp and .mpt files to your tenant, but it is definitely not an option for bigger environments.
-Regardless of your goal, whether it is migrating from an on-premises environment to Project Online or within the Cloud – there’s currently no suitable way to do a full migration without middleware.
-Make sure you consider this prior to moving to Project Online or setting up a new environment.
+If you have a small or not customized environment, you can save the .mpp and .mpt files to your tenant, but it is not an option for bigger environments.
+Regardless of your goal, whether it is migrating from an on-premises environment to Project Online or within the Cloud – there’s currently no suitable way to do a complete migration without middleware.
+Consider this before moving to Project Online or setting up a new environment.

 FluentPro G.A.
 Suite provides a complete and easy-to-use toolset to manage the lifecycle of